espnet/espnet/README.md

 ## Docker Container

-go to docker/ and follow [instructions](https://espnet.github.io/espnet/docker.html)  there.
+go to [docker/](docker/) and follow [instructions](https://espnet.github.io/espnet/docker.html).

+## Contribution
+Any contributions to ESPNet are welcome and feel free to ask any questions or requests to [issues](https://github.com/espnet/espnet/issues).
+If you are the first commiter, please follow the [contribution guide](CONTRIBUTING.md).

 ## Results and demo